openstack-archive/tripleo-docs/deploy-guide/source/post_deployment/backup_and_restore/03_undercloud_restore.rst

 have the Backup restored in the folder `/var/tmp/test_bk_down`, follow the next steps.

-Syncronize the stack home directory, haproxy configuration, certificates and hieradata with the backup content:
+Synchronize the stack home directory, haproxy configuration, certificates and hieradata with the backup content:

 ::